kognition/libetpan/README.md

+## Build for Kognition

+You need to create a symlink path/to/libetpan/extension_bin that points to the folder /path/to/kognition/repo/extensions/io.kognition.imap/code/x86_64-mac

 ## LibEtPan

 The purpose of this mail library is to provide a portable, efficient framework for different kinds of mail access: IMAP, SMTP, POP and NNTP.